rachelwhaley/rachelwhaley.github.io/content/docs/excel-week1.md

 For this tutorial, we'll use data on the most popular content on Netflix.

 You'll be creating a tracker to see how many of the top Netflix titles you've seen or want to see!
-The end result will look like this:

 To download the data:
 1. Go to [netflix.com/tudum/top10/​](https://www.netflix.com/tudum/top10)